The 2022 CONA Application is now online. Incomplete or late applications will not be considered.

 - In one sentence, how would you describe Youth and Government to someone unfamiliar with the program?

-All applicants must complete an essay on the following prompt by February 14 as well.
-This needs to be emailed to Jacob Lauer at email@example.com.
-Essays should be 500 to 1000 words.
+All applicants must complete an essay on the following prompt by March 28 as well.
+This needs to be emailed to email@example.com.
+Essays should be around 500 words in length.

 In essay form describe a national or international issue that you are passionate about or feel is important, and offer your best idea for a solution.
 This does not have to be the issue you use for your CONA proposal, if selected to attend.